 There is a charge of $3.00 per document.

-**Living Wills, Regular Wills and Mortgages CANNOT be notarized at the library**
+**Living Wills, Regular Wills, Mortgages and Power of Attorney CANNOT be notarized at the library**

 Please call the library ahead at 203.468.3890 to schedule your 15 minute appointment, Thank-you.